modernxmpp/client-docs/clients/pidgin/index.md

 ![Buddy List with offline buddies visible](img/buddy-list-with-offline-buddies-visible.png)

-Optionally, click and enable the 'Buddies &rarr; Show &rarr; Buddy Details' menu item to see if your contact hasn't authorized you yet or if they're just offline.
+Optionally, click and enable the **Buddies &rarr; Show &rarr; Buddy Details** menu item to see if your contact hasn't authorized you yet or if they're just offline.

 ![Buddy List with unauthorized presence](img/buddy-list-with-unauthorized-presence.png)